NetApp-StorageGRID/s3load/README.md

 # s3load
 NodeJS based simple Data Loader for S3 - Scales to millions of objects.
 Loads dummy data as specified in config file

-Cautions:
-AWS S3 - because of rate limiting on S3 buckets, PUTs may be denied.
-Does not retry on failed puts (e.g access denied on rate limiting)

 INSTALL & RUN:

 $ npm install